-Malaysia is a bit of a food bonanza if you ask me.
+Malaysia is a bit of a food bonanza, if you ask me.
 The flavors and meals of the country are heavily influenced by Chinese, Indian and Malay cultures.
 I stepped out of my comfort zone and braved the runny eggs, mystery meats, meat floss (yes, I did try it) – and even some seafood.
 I truly enjoyed everything I sampled…almost.
 Minus the bull penis soup that is. #yesyouheardmeright #neveragain

-Okay, so why am I, Ms. Carin Across the Globe, telling you what I’m eating?
+Okay, so why am I, Ms. Carin Around the Globe, telling you what I’m eating?
 Simple.
-Because I want you guys to partake in this journey with me, even if we’re on different ends of the globe.
+Because I want you guys to partake in this journey with me, even if we’re on different ends of the Earth.
 I was perusing aisles in stores aimlessly and taking notice of all the foreign items on the shelves, picking a few up to try along the way.
 I’d find myself saying, “Ooooh, my sister would like this” or “If I were at home, I’d totally make and bring this to my next Culture Club get together.”

 Well, one thing led to another and I put together the A Girl’s Gotta Eat Guide to Malaysia as an idea starter for your next at-home dinner party, out of your comfort zone cooking attempt, or girl’s night in.
 It includes a few of the best must-try local recipes featured below and the most curious, fun or just plain tasty local products.
 (To be completely honest, half the time, I couldn’t read the package, so I superficially picked the products based on looks alone, but only recommended the yummy ones that had an interesting twist.)